QLD Flood Update

 In the normal course of business, DataBank regularly conducts DR tests for data centres on a one-off basis.
 In effect, the Queensland floods forced us to conduct multiple simultaneous Disaster Recoveries.
 TIMG's standard response time for an urgent service request is 90 minutes.
 We always meet this standard under normal conditions: we also met this standard on every occasion during the time when it was most critical.

 DataBank as a business, particularly DataBank Queensland, has gained valuable experience from the recent weather events in Brisbane.
 We are proud of the efforts of our staff throughout the terrible disaster that befell Queenslanders.
 Most of all, we are proud that when our clients needed us most, we came through for them.

 Customer Feedback from the Flood Crisis

-We have been using DataBank for some time now for the storage of our backup tapes and are now looking at moving all of our storage items to their premises.
+We have been using DataBank (now TIMG) for some time now for the storage of our backup tapes and are now looking at moving all of our storage items to their premises.

 I would highly recommend the services of Sean and his team at DataBank to anyone looking at their storage requirements.'

 Joint Managing Director, QLD Finance Company